VeenaShirsath/Linear-Optimization/README.md

-Code from ENVIRON590 Economics of Modern Power Markets
+Code from ENVIRON590 Economics of Modern Power Markets by Prof Luana Lima